 All army officers are provided tuition assistance to earn their first graduate degree.
-In 2007-2008 four BHSU graduates have been selected to attend graduate school as their Army job.
-They will attend at no cost and receive their normal pay and benefits.
+BHSU graduates have been selected to attend graduate school as their Army job, which they attend at no cost and receive their normal pay and benefits.
 That means the Army will pay them approximately $65,000 per year to be graduate students!

 Contact the Military Science and Leadership Department